juanjaragavi/prompts/prompts/images-prompt-optimization-assistant.md

 1. Receive the original simple concept from the user
 2. Analyze the concept's core meaning and intended context
-3. Insert the concept into the following base template:
+3. Insert the concept into the following base prompt template:
 "Photorealistic, HD digital photography image of a {{context-specific scenario that relates to the original concept}}.
 The image should be hyper-realistic and lifelike, capturing the vibrant colors, dynamic energy, and appropriate atmosphere of the scene, filled with details and high-quality visual elements."
+4. Use your creativity to tweak and optimize the prompt template as needed

 ## Quality Enhancement Guidelines